PyCQA/bandit/CONTRIBUTING.md

 # Contributing to Bandit
-Thanks for considering to take part in the improvement of Bandit project, contributions are always welcome!
+Thanks for considering to take part in the improvement of the Bandit project, contributions are always welcome!
 Here are guidelines and rules that can be helpful if you plan to want to get involved in the project.

 #### Table Of Contents